For the first time since 2016, the Baltimore Orioles have ended the first half with a record of .500 or better, sitting at 46-46.

 So, in summary, this is not going to be an easy schedule.
 However, there’s never going to be an easy schedule in the AL East and a team punching above its weight should welcome the challenge.
 Finishing 2022 at .500 or better would be an impressive task, but if they pull it off, then this team will be in very good shape going forward.

-Jordan Katz is a recent graduate of the University of Maryland’s journalism school, where he worked for The Diamondback as the online managing editor and a sports blogger.
-As a student, he spent almost all of his time on campus in The Diamondback’s newsroom or at Xfinity Center, Ludwig Field and Maryland Stadium.
-Jordan gained intern experience with the Mid-Atlantic Sports Network (MASN).
+Rose Katz is a recent graduate of the University of Maryland’s journalism school, where she worked for The Diamondback as the online managing editor and a sports blogger.
+As a student, she spent almost all of her time on campus in The Diamondback’s newsroom or at Xfinity Center, Ludwig Field and Maryland Stadium.
+Rose gained intern experience with the Mid-Atlantic Sports Network (MASN).